Ekkehard-Schulze/precision-temperature-logger/README.md

 for which the 2.1 mm x 2.1 mm sized WSON package size is too large.

 6.)
-For different technical requirements we provide an experimental firmware
+For different technical requirements we provide a firmware

 with additional sensor support for:

-* ADT7420 (precision temperature=
+* ADT7420 (precision temperature)

-* OneWire (temperature, allows for a larger number of sensors on a single cable
+* OneWire (temperature, allows for a larger number of sensors on a single cable)

   DS18B20, DS18S20, DS1822, MAX31850 (the latter for type K thermocouple)